EliasDeHondt/ComputerSystems3-ISB/Documentation/Virtualization/Report.md

 ##### 👉Verify

-- Verify glance using CirrOS, a small linux image that helps testing an openstack deployment.
+- Verify the installation of glance by uploading CirrOS, a small linux image that helps testing an openstack deployment.

 ```bash
 server1 $ . admin-openrc